 Delivering a great customer experience is nothing new.
 It’s been the cornerstone of successful retail for generations.
 Yet, with the explosion of eCommerce and a fundamental shift in how easy it is to buy products, customer experience has, to greater and lesser degrees, been placed on the back burner.

 Not anymore.
 According to PwC, in 2020 customer experience will overtake price and product as the key brand differentiator.
 As consumers, we want and expect a personalised experience.
-Research from Mckinsey shows 83% of customers say they want their shopping experience to be personalized in some way, and effective personalization can increase store revenues by 20 to 30%.
+Research from McKinsey shows that 83% of customers say they want their shopping experience to be personalized in some way, and effective personalization can increase store revenues by 20 to 30%.

-1. Technology + Human Touch = Success
+1. How Technology and Human Interaction Drive Retail Success

 While technology is a game-changer, it isn’t a silver bullet.
 The ‘human touch’ has to be combined with technology to deliver the best results.
 Technology and people help create an experience for the customer that is both rational and emotional – the rational argument defines what we do while the emotional one defines why we do it.

 Technology can help us deliver better, more personalized experiences but, ultimately, people buy from people.
 That’s why it’s crucial for retailers to transform the role of their store associates.
 Store associates are no longer there to simply process payments and stand behind a desk.
 They are the brand champions, ambassadors, and the people who bring the brand’s story to life.
-The emphasis of what they are in the store to do has completely shifted.
+The emphasis on what they are in the store to do has completely shifted.
 Brands want to be the best version of themselves and for the message they’ve worked so hard on crafting to always shine through.
 Their associates make this happen and are the key to transforming the in-store experience for their customers.

 Too many brands fail to understand their customers.
 They can have all the knowledge in the world but, without understanding, it’s of little use.
 PwC challenged attendees of the masterclass to ‘be their own customer’ for 30 minutes each day.
 Brands like IKEA take it a step further by making all their employees (no matter their role) work in-store to understand the reality of what it’s like, see how customers behave and understand the challenges.
 Understanding can also be developed through data – with things like reports, surveys, interviews and focus groups – but this data must be contextualized for it to be truly understood.